24063784/portfolio/README.md

    https://24063784.github.io/portfolio/

-   This is my personal portfolio built with HTML/CSS/JS.
+   This is my personal portfolio built with HTML,CSS and JavaScript.